PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Comic pornography and the mainstream

 The series’ rapid spike in popularity since its English release in November of 2013 has sparked debate over the market viability of eroge in the English-speaking world and beyond.
 After topping Naruto, Bleach and Yu-Gi-Oh during the comic’s first sales run, manga critics have suggested the West is making a return to printed porn, previously thought obsolete thanks to online pornography.
-The upcoming release of Volume 3 may confirm its place as a mainstream series as early as May 6, 2014.
+These predictions proved true over the following year, with Volumes 3 and 4 holding the number 1 spot upon their release.

 On April 21, 2014, Monster Musume became the focus of an article in the Japanese version of the pornographic magazine Playboy.
 While Japanese Playboy magazines tend not to sell as well as their American counterparts, the issue sold out within a day of its pre-release.